GoodEffort/Arknights-Planner/README.md

  - press Enter and refresh the page

 things I want to add
+ - EXP tracking by value instead of item
+ - reordering operators

- - Phone usability
+ - Phone usability (CSS first, maybe app? idk)
  - crafting recommendation
- - reordering operators
  - share link to move it to another device/browser (new Import/Export feature kind of does this, I want it easier still)
  - a way to sync your saved plans across devices
- - a useful links / data sources page using the sources listed below

  Data Sources
  - https://github.com/Kengxxiao/ArknightsGameData